Skip to footer content

 Let's break down the code further:

-2. We store the original file name in a variable called originalFileName, so we can display it on the page.
+2. Store the original file name in a variable called originalFileName to display it on the page.

-3. Inside a try-catch block, we first create a new MemoryStream object to read the uploaded file's contents.
+3. Inside a try-catch block, create a new MemoryStream object to read the uploaded file's contents.
 The using statement ensures that the memory stream is properly disposed of once it's no longer needed.

 Testing the Application

-Now that our Blazor application is complete, it's time to test it!
+Now that the Blazor application is complete, it's time to test it!
 Press F5 to run your application in Visual Studio.
 Once the application is running, you should see a file upload button on the page.

 Click the button, and select an Excel file to upload.
 The accepted file formats are listed in the accept attribute of the InputFile component.